Change Manager: Definition, background, tips – How to lead change successfully

 We say it very clearly: there will be resistance.
 Definitely.

-You simply won’t be able to avoid it.
+There’s simply no getting around it.
 Change is always accompanied by resistance because people simply don’t like change.

 When change is imminent, people like to glorify the old situation: “Gosh, everything was so much better before”.
 That is completely normal.

-Say goodbye to the idea that you can somehow circumvent or outsmart your employees’ resistance to change!
-You also don’t need to hope that your change management simply has to be incredibly good and that no resistance will arise as a result.
-No matter how you go about it, there will be resistance.
+Please say goodbye to the idea that you can somehow circumvent or outsmart your employees’ resistance to change!
+You also don’t need to hope that your change management simply has to be incredibly good and that resistance won’t arise as a result.
+No matter how you approach it, there will be resistance.

 Listen to your employees!

 We have experienced many managers who became angry as soon as resistance arose.
-They denied their employees all intellectual abilities and worse.
+They denied their team any intellectual ability and worse.

-However, as you can already guess, this is not a constructive and therefore not a really smart attitude during a change process.
+However, you guessed it, this is not a constructive and therefore not a really smart attitude during a change process.

 Accept that there is resistance!

-Listen to your employees!
-Only when they feel that they are being taken seriously can they let go of their resistance and develop curiosity about what is to come.
+Listen to your team!
+Only when people feel that they are being taken seriously can they let go of their resistance and develop curiosity for what is to come.

 The ball is in your court: approach your employees and listen seriously to their concerns!

-And not only that.
-The resistance of your employees may well contain valuable information for you!
+Your employees’ resistance may therefore contain valuable information for you!

 Of course, there are also many concerns in a change process that are simply due to an unwillingness to change, to resistance.
-However, it would be foolish to dismiss your employees’ concerns across the board, as employees often have valuable information that should be incorporated into a change.
-So seriously check what the concerns are about.
-Arguments may emerge that you should definitely pay attention to in your change process.
+However, it would be foolish to dismiss your team’s concerns out of hand, as employees often have valuable information that should be incorporated into a change.
+So seriously examine the merits of their concerns.
+There may be arguments that you should definitely pay attention to in your change process.

 Therefore, take resistance seriously: listen to your employees’ ideas and suggestions!

-Change Manager Tip 5: Reward the employees who participate!
+Change Manager Tip 5: Reward the people who participate!

 When a change process is imminent, the workforce quickly divides into three different camps: